objcio/articles/2014-10-10-why-security.md

 ## The Problem Has Changed

 In the time since UNIX was designed, computers have become smaller, faster, and better connected.
 They've also found uses in more and more situations that weren't foreseen when the software that supports those situations was created.
 Electronic mail as an effectively public, plain-text system was OK when every user of the mail system worked for the same university, and every terminal was owned by that university.
-Supporting communication between people in different organizations, in different sites, and on different networks is a different problem and requires different solutions.
+Supporting communication between people in different organizations, in different locations, and on different networks is a different problem and requires different solutions.

 In one way, iOS is still a multi-user system.
 Unlike the environment in which UNIX was designed, all of the users have access to the same account that's operated by the phone's owner.
 Those users are the owner themselves: you, me, all the other app developers whose products are installed on the phone, and Apple.